Determining Egg Freshness

 Preparing the Perfect Boiled Egg

 Let’s say you’re making deviled eggs and want a nice white, firm yolk with a tasty yellow seasoned mixture inside.
-You won’t boil the eggs; just simmer them.
+You won’t actually boil the eggs; just simmer them.
 There are three basic methods for preparing boiled eggs, two versions of the Hot Start Methods and one version of the Cold Start Method.
 My experience indicates that eggs cooked in either of the hot start methods are easier to peel than those prepared the Cold Start method.

 Hot Start Methods